tristanlukens/dotfiles/README.md

 - tmux
 - yabai
 - skhd
+- karabiner
 - setup scripts

+Although I have a yabai, karabiner and skhd setup, I'm using Amethyst for now.

 There's individual READMEs everything but git.
 Everything has its own folder.